Film Production Roles: List of Film Crew Team Positions and their Duties on Movie Sets

 On a bigger production you would expect 2nd AD’s, 2nd 2nd AD’s, Key Set PA’s and the like, but once again, these are rare on corporate shoots.
 People will typically be sharing the load for these other roles on an average 10-15 person production crew.

-Production Assistant (PA) – One of the most important and often maligned positions on a film project is that of the Production Assistant or PA.
+Production Assistant (PA) – One of the most important and often maligned positions on a film project is the role of the Production Assistant or PA.
 PA’s are great for everything that doesn’t directly fall under another department’s jurisdiction and for handling everything that “production” is supposed to take care of.
 The most common tasks on a smallish set would be taking care of meals, handling walkies, getting paperwork signed, making runs for various items, and being ready to step in at any moment and help out to make sure the film team can carry on their duties.
 PA’s are another of the unsung positions on a film set because they often earn the least amount of pay but might be there the longest.
 It’s not unusual for PA’s to show up 30 minutes before everyone else and still be packing up when the rest of the production crew is long gone.

 With the Director of Photography as the leader, the Technical Departments all operate with a common goal of bringing the director’s vision to fruition.
 Although they don’t answer directly to the director, they do have to respect the wishes of people in positions above them.